-Unutilised tax losses amounting to \$5,932,540 (2013: \$2,588,511) are available for set off against taxable profits of future years subject to compliance with the provisions of Section 37 of the Singapore Income Tax Act, Chapter 134 and the Inland Revenue Authority of Singapore.
+Unutilised tax losses amounting to \$7,397,425 (2014: \$5,139,767) are available for set off against taxable profits of future years subject to compliance with the provisions of Section 37 of the Singapore Income Tax Act, Chapter 134 and the Inland Revenue Authority of Singapore.

-14 Financial and insurance risk management
+14 Financial risk management

-General Information of the Insurance product launched during the year 2014:
+General Information of the Insurance product launched during the year 2015:

-The Company launched its first product in 2014 called "LIC's Wealth Plus Single Premium Plan" which is a non-participating single premium endowment policy.
-The benefit under this policy is single premium plus guaranteed simple interest rate at 1.652% till the death/disability or maturity whichever happens earlier.
+The Company launched the second tranche of its product in April 2015 called "LIC's Wealth Plus-2 Single Premium Plan" which is a non-participating single premium endowment policy.
+The benefit under this policy is single premium plus guaranteed simple interest rate at 2.00% till the death/disability or maturity whichever happens earlier.
 The policy also provides an additional accidental death benefit (10% of the single premium paid) if such accidental death happens during the first year of the policy and the policy holder is under age 70.